Drunken Zucchini Noodles with Chicken

 Eggs - Whisk eggs.

-Make slurry - Combine second portion of water and cornstarch.
+Make slurry - Combine second portion of water and arrowroot powder.

 Heat a wok with first part of oil over medium-high heat.
-Add tofu and let cook, without stirring, until golden brown on one side.
-Once one side is golden brown, flip tofu every couple minutes until evenly golden brown, cooking tofu for about 8 minutes total.
-Move tofu to one side of the pan and pour eggs into the other side.
+Add chicken and saute until chicken is nearly cooked through.
+Move chicken to one side of the pan and pour eggs into the other side.
 Scramble eggs until just set.
-Set tofu and eggs aside and return wok to heat.
+Set chicken and eggs aside and return wok to heat.

 Add second part of oil and then broccolini and mushrooms to heated wok.
+If using cubed zucchini, add it at the same time (if using zucchini noodles, wait to add them).
 Saute until vegetables are tender, 3 to 5 minutes.

 Pour sauce into wok, scraping up any browned bits on the bottom of the pan.
 Bring sauce to a simmer.

-Give cornstarch slurry a stir and add it to sauce.
+Give arrowroot slurry a stir and add it to sauce.
+If using zucchini noodles, add them at the same time.
 Simmer until sauce starts to thicken slightly, ~1 minute.

-Add tofu, eggs, and noodles back to pan and toss everything to combine.
+Add chicken and eggs back to pan and toss everything to combine.

-Serve noodles with some extra Sriracha on the side.
+Serve zucchini noodles with some extra hot sauce on the side.
 Enjoy!

 This came together pretty quickly and was very tasty.
 I used regular broccoli, omitted the mushrooms, and used 1/2 fish sauce, 1/2 hoisin sauce in place of the oyster sauce.
 My hubby like it so it's a win.1 Helpful